-The College grants the degrees of Associate of Arts and Associate of Science to those students who have completed the subject requirements for graduation and who have maintained a 2.0 average in subjects attempted.
+The College grants the degrees of Associate of Arts, Associate of Science, and degrees for college transfer to those students who have completed the subject requirements for graduation and who have maintained a 2.0 average in subjects attempted.
 Students must also complete the general education residency and competency requirements set forth in Title 5 regulations.